Quick answer

 TL;DR

 AI agent evaluation is now mission-critical as teams move from prototypes to production-grade systems.
-This guide compares five leading platforms in 2026: Latitude for reliability loops combining observability, issue discovery, and human-aligned eval generation; Langfuse for open-source tracing and data control; Arize for ML + LLM monitoring; LangSmith for LangChain-native debugging; and Galileo for hallucination detection and guardrails.
+This guide compares five leading platforms in 2026: Latitude for closing the loop from issue → opened PR, combining observability, issue discovery, and human-aligned eval generation; Langfuse for open-source tracing and data control; Arize for ML + LLM monitoring; LangSmith for LangChain-native debugging; and Galileo for hallucination detection and guardrails.

-Choose Latitude when you need a complete reliability system that turns production failures into measurable improvements.
+Choose Latitude when you need to turn production failures into measurable improvements and drive fixes all the way to opened PRs.
 Choose Langfuse for self-hosted observability, Arize for hybrid ML/LLM monitoring, LangSmith for LangChain-centric teams, and Galileo for hallucination-focused validation.

 Introduction